shbhm96/counter-app/ReadMe.md

                     *** How to run file ***
 Download the zip

-Extract the required location
+Extract to desired location

-open terminal -> move to that extract file loaction
+open terminal -> move to that extracted file location

-run npm install
+run npm install on terminal

-run npm start
+run npm start on terminal